pennyfarrell/minecraft-club/README.md

 ## Content

 * The overall inspiration came from a voluntary club that I run.
 The real version of the club is a single session but I would love the concept of the club expanding to include members of more age-groups.
 The FAQ section came from real questions that I have been asked over the past year since I started the club.
 I now run another version of this club with the [Irish Stammering Association] (https://stammeringireland.ie/).
 The aims of the club are to create a community for young people who stammer in Ireland and to advocate on their behalf to challenge myths and stigma about stammering.
 The expectation to 'overcome' stammering is pervasive but negative.
 Stammering is a valid way of speaking and the young stammering community need encouragement to have their voices heard just as they are, without the expectation of having to be fluent.
+* [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.
 * The inspiration for the hero image with zoom styling, the navigation bar, footer and sign up form came from *Love Running Project*.
 * Additional learning came from W3 schools, in particular to learn Flex and CSS styling for the timetable, font, underline and alignment[W3schools](https://www.w3schools.com/css/default.asp).
 * W3 school section on applying text to a hero image was also very useful [W3schools](https://www.w3schools.com/howto/howto_css_hero_image.asp).
+* Further learning about HTML and CSS came from [GeeksForGeeks](https://www.geeksforgeeks.org/).
 * The code for the speech bubble quotes was taken from code section by [Code Generator - Speech Bubble Generator](https://www.html-code-generator.com/css/speech-bubble-generator).
 * The code for the accordion styling of the FAQ section was taken from a blog post by [Felix Dusengimana](https://dev.to/felixdusengimana/.lets-create-an-faq-section-with-html-and-css-only-detail-tag-explained-12gf) and the related [codepen.io](https://codepen.io/phelixdusengimana/pen/ExQNMME).
 * The code for the back-to-top button was taken from [Atul Prajapati](https://dev.to/atulcodex/scroll-to-top-button-with-just-html-css-1c2).